 Download the app and verify your number quickly to get you started.

 WhatsApp might be the main method of communication between you and whoever you’re with on your trip to Hong Kong because the only thing you need is to have access to WIFI and/or data.

 It’s convenient to call someone using WhatsApp even if you don’t have a local number.
 And with Wi-Fi HK also downloaded to your phone, you’ll know where to go for WIFI.

 Final Thoughts – Hong Kong Apps for Tourists

 The list might seem long but I promise these are all the important apps for Hong Kong tourists.
 The best part is that quite a few of these apps can also be used in other cities and countries so they have a long lifespan on your phone.

 I highly recommend you download these from the app store as they will make your life more convenient.

+Like this post?
 If you found this guide helpful, pin it for later!